prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 ```
 If we do not set this flag or set it to false (SET SESSION optimizer_inner_join_pushdown_enabled = false’) then Join Pushdown will not happen.

-#### 2. Load GroupInnerJoinsByConnector optimizer based on session flag
+#### 2. Invoke GroupInnerJoinsByConnector optimizer based on session flag

-GroupInnerJoinsByConnector optimizer will be loaded based on session flag 'optimizer.inner-join-pushdown-enabled'.
+GroupInnerJoinsByConnector optimizer will be invoked based on session flag 'optimizer.inner-join-pushdown-enabled'.

-If the flag is set ('optimizer-inner-join-pushdown-enabled=true'), then while starting presto GroupInnerJoinsByConnector optimizer will be added to PlanOptimizers list.
-If it is not set ('optimizer-inner-join-pushdown-enabled=false' or the flag is not set) the GroupInnerJoinsByConnector optimizer itself will not load to the application to perform JoinPushdown operation.
+If the flag is set ('optimizer-inner-join-pushdown-enabled=true'), then it's optimize method will be invoked.
+If it is not set ('optimizer-inner-join-pushdown-enabled=false' or the flag is not set) then it's optimize method will not be invoked.

 ## Predicate Pushdown